 Havasu Falls are one out of the five main waterfalls.
 It is a bright blue color that will take your breath away.
 The native tribe was first known as the Havasu Baaja, or “people of the blue-green waters.”
 Now they are known as the Havasupai Tribe.

 When you visit, you do so with the Havasupai Tribe’s approval.
 This is why a permit is required to do this hike, as you are receiving permission from the tribe.
-Please respect both the land and the people who live there when you visit.
+Please respect the land and the people who live there when you visit.

-This hike is considered moderate-to-difficult.
+This hike is considered moderate to difficult.
 You’ll navigate steep switchbacks in and out of the canyon.
-However, after those the remainder of the hike is easy.
-It leads through a silty riverbed, hiking to the Supai Village where the Havasupai people live.
+However, after those, the remainder of the hike is easy.
+It leads through a silty riverbed, hiking to the Supai Village, where the Havasupai people live.
 The hike is 8 miles from the trailhead to the village, then 2 more miles to the waterfalls.